Ant McPartlin, the 42-year-old co-presenter of I’m A Celebrity…Get Me Out of Here! has announced that he will not be returning to TV work until 2019.

 Ants decision not to return to work, following his stint in rehab, will bring a huge sigh of relief to his numerous fans and no doubt his family and friends also.

-PCP has been following Ant McPartlin’s journey.
+Rehab Today by PCP has been following Ant McPartlin’s journey.
 We experience first hand the damage that addiction can cause to sufferers, families, partners and even innocent members of the public – through our alcohol and drug rehab clinics.

 Untreated alcohol addiction leads to serious consequences